Advance Care Planning

 Although BC Legislation says that your wishes, whether verbal or written, must be followed, you have much better protection if your wishes are written.
 It is also important for all the people close to you and your doctor(s) to know that you have written an advance directive and for them to have a copy or know how to find it.
 Your wishes can only be followed if people know them.
 Do NOT put your advance directive in a safety deposit box as it may not be accessible when it is needed.

 Currently there is no standardized advance directive form to use and some types that exist are not very useful because they are unclear and/or incomplete.
 The more detail you provide, the more you will be recognized as an informed consumer of medical care, and the more likely it is that your wishes will be followed.
-The Canadian Medical Association directs physicians to follow living wills, and doctors have been successfully sued for not doing so.
+The Canadian Medical Association directs physicians to follow advance directives, and doctors have been successfully sued for not doing so.

 If you make a Representation Agreement, you may have your advance medical directive as part of the Agreement or as a separate document you would attach to it.